blackmagic-debug/black-magic-org/upgrade.md

 * You can find the bleeding cutting edge binaries uploaded as assets on the ["build and upload" GitHub actions page](https://github.com/blackmagic-debug/blackmagic/actions/workflows/build-and-upload.yml), Click on the newest successful build and download the `blackmagic-firmware.zip` file.
 It contains binaries for all the supported platforms.
 * When using the daily builds expect breaking changes.
 Please report issues on [our issue page](https://github.com/blackmagic-debug/blackmagic/issues) or ask on our Discord server.

-Download and build, or directly install the bmputil tool
+Clone and build, or directly install the bmputil tool

 ```bash
 cargo install --git https://github.com/blackmagic-debug/bmputil